 Growing up, my family had a joke that the only green thing I would eat was mushy canned peas (except it wasn’t really a joke, because it was true).
 In college, I expanded my horizons to include sliced tomatoes drowned in ranch dressing at the cafeteria.
 Cereal was my favorite food, which I would consume in serving-bowl sized portions.

 I’ve been eating (mostly) paleo for a few years now, and it changed my life.
 It made me healthier, but also happier and more confident in myself and my body.
 I’m not crazy-strict about it: I like my ice cream and my dark chocolate.
 But I’ve learned how my body reacts to different things, and learned how to keep it in check.

-The hardest part about going paleo, at least for me, was having the ingredients on hand.
-I stopped buying things at the store that weren’t on the paleo “list,” and discovered we didn’t really miss what we didn’t have.
-But in the beginning, there will be some pretty obscure stuff.
-I’ve got other posts and resources for finding those, but Amazon is one of the best!
+The hardest part about going paleo for me was having the ingredients on hand.
+I didn't gather them all overnight.
+I stopped buying things at the store that weren't on the paleo "list," and discovered we didn't really miss what we didn't have.
+Know that in the beginning, there will be some pretty obscure stuff.

 In CrossFit, there's a prescribed weight, or Rx, for every workout.
 Often times these weights are fairly heavy, and are used as a guideline to help you "scale" the workout.
 So a scaled workout is the same workout, just scaled to fit you and your abilities.
 Because our needs “differ in degree, not kind.”
 A 25 year old and a 78 year old need the same things—just at different intensities.